huggingface/blog/gradio-5.md

 Many of the changes we’ve made in Gradio 5 are designed to enable new functionality that we will be shipping in the coming weeks.
 Stay tuned for:

-*   Multi-page Gradio apps

-*   Navbars and sidebars
+*   Multi-page Gradio apps, along with native navbars and sidebars

 *   Support for running Gradio apps on mobile using PWA and potentially native app support

 *   More media components to support emerging modalities around images and videos

 *   A richer DataFrame component with support for common spreadsheet-type operations

+*   One-line integrations with machine learning model and API providers

+*   Further improvements that will decrease the memory consumption of Gradio apps

-And much more.
+And much more!
 With Gradio 5 providing a robust foundation to build web applications, we’re excited to _really_ _get started_ letting developers build all sorts of ML apps with Gradio.

+## Try Gradio 5 right now

+Here are some Hugging Face Spaces that are running Gradio 5:

+*